There is a different attraction here for every visitor, whether it’s an outdoor adventure, a farmyard experience, or an urban exploration.

 Empty Keg prides itself on fresh beer, friends, family, and community.
 This brewery has snack options, and also allows you to order in from neighbouring restaurants - a great dinner choice!

-The Nicola Valley has plenty of accommodation options - find the perfect fit for your ale-venture at tourismmerritt.ca.
+The Nicola Valley has plenty of accommodation options - find the perfect fit for your ale-venture at tourismmerritt.ca/places-to-stay.

-Grab breakfast from The Art We Are Café.
-They are home to a variety of gluten free and vegan options.
+Grab brunch from The Art We Are Café.
+They are home to a variety of gluten-free and vegan options.

 Grab a bike and ride one of BC's largest municipal bike parks.
 If you don’t have your own bike, rent from one of our local bike shops.